-Why did you decide to pursue studies in sustainable fashion?
+Why did you decide to pursue studies in Sustainable Fashion?

 My senior year of college, I asked myself the question most graduates ask, “What am I going to do with my life?”
 It was my dad who introduced me to the idea of going to fashion school.
 My family works in the fast fashion industry and I always wished the process was more sustainable.
-I want to bring back sustainable values and ideals to help make the [fashion] industry more eco-conscious.
+I want to bring back sustainable values and ideas to help make the [fashion] industry more eco-conscious.

 Has studying fashion affected your view on what it means to be sustainable?

 At Parsons, there is a zero waste class where students make full garments without cutting any fabric.
 Garment cutting creates at least 3% of textile waste.
 However, when you use the whole fabric or knit, you lose nothing and there is no waste.
 It made me think of other things too, like the materials we use for clothes.
 Most of our clothes are made with plastic materials [polyester/rayons], and when a piece of clothing gets thrown away, the plastic will live forever in landfills.
 There are better alternatives with organic cotton or organic wool.

 There’s also the fact that people will buy something and then never wear it.
 It never gets to be loved and that’s so wasteful.
 When I buy clothes now, I think 3 years from now, would I still love it and wear it?
 If the answer is “no,” I don’t buy it.

 I am also more aware of ethically-made clothes where workers are paid better wages and work in better, safer environments.
 It gives me better peace of mind when I know what I’m putting on my body.